 Five Symptoms of Weak Marketing Muscle

 1. The CEO or VP of Sales Owns Marketing

-The first (and arguably, most important) piece of scaling a business is learning how to delegate and elevate.
-I can’t tell you how often I talk with a CEO / Founder / Owner who is leading a $10/20/50M business, and still owns marketing.
+The first (and arguably, most important) piece of scaling a business is learning how to delegate.
+I can’t tell you how often I talk with a CEO / Founder / Owner who is leading a $10/20/50M business and still owns marketing.
 Not because they are expert marketers, but because the marketing function has nowhere else to go in the business, so it falls back on them (and subsequently, gets pushed to the back burner).